-At our 2019 annual meeting, the terms of our Class III directors will expire.
-Our Board, on the recommendation of our Nominating, Compensation & Governance Committee, or NC&G Committee, has unanimously nominated Ms. Helen Ballard, Mr. Thomas C. Gallagher and Ms. Virginia A. Hepner for election at our annual meeting as Class III directors, each to serve for a three year term expiring in 2022 and until his or her respective successor is elected and qualified.
+At our 2020 annual meeting, the terms of our Class I directors will expire.
+Our Board, on the recommendation of our Nominating, Compensation & Governance Committee, or NC&G Committee, has unanimously nominated Messrs.
+Dennis M. Love, Clyde C. Tuggle and E. Jenner Wood III for election at our annual meeting as Class I directors, each to serve for a three year term expiring in 2023 and until his respective successor is elected and qualified.

-The terms of our Class I directors expire in 2020, and the terms of our Class II directors expire in 2021.
-Each of our Class I and Class II directors is currently expected to remain in office for the remainder of his current term.
+The terms of our Class II directors expire in 2021, and the terms of our Class III directors expire in 2022.
+Each of our Class II and Class III directors is currently expected to remain in office for the remainder of his or her current term.